Calling: Horror Survival Game for the Wii

 The most frustrating area of gameplay comes from continuously having to start the game over.
 Each section you complete is only a partial piece to the storyline and when you come to the end of each piece your treated by having to view the end credits over and over.
 There are also storyline chapters that open after you complete a partial piece of the game but to get to these new chapters you have to go back and start the game again.
 To get better gameplay and a spookier storyline, take this calling wii review to heart and spend your money on a longer lasting and more enjoyable horror game.

-Calling Game Graphics
+Calling Game Graphics (2 out of 5)

 The graphics in this game are better than the gameplay but not by much.
 The basic color palette runs from black, red and then through various shades of gray.
 The higher quality graphic elements are reserved for the many cut-scenes that happen during gameplay, while during play the main theme is a blurry view and dark atmosphere.